 On a Wednesday night, in between Coachella weekends, Maggie Rogers performed a sold-out show at the Commodore Ballroom in Vancouver, for the first time.
 And, honestly, it felt like the second coming.

 Playing to a sold-out crowd, Surrey singer-songwriter, Lucy Rose, proves it doesn't always have to be turned up to eleven.
 Check out Graham Finney's photos and review of her show at City Varieties Music Hall in Leeds.

 Some youngsters are destined to be superstars and, as is the case with Canadian youngster Shawn Mendes it really is a case of how far can this guy go?
 We checked him out at the sold-out Leeds date on his recent UK tour and you can check out the photos here.

-While making their way around the US on the Monster Energy Outbreak Tour, Mike Shinoda came through San Francisco for an evening at The Masonic with support from Don Broco and grandson.
+While making their way around the U.S. on a month-long co-headlining arena tour, the Pixies and Weezer came through Oakland, California for an enjoyable evening at the Oracle Arena, with support from Basement.